-Franschhoek lies in one of the most beautiful wine valleys, just about an hour from Cape Town.
+The Franschhoek Valley is one of the most beautiful parts of the Cape Winelands, just about an hour from Cape Town.
 The valley is characterised by rolling vineyards and fields and is encircled almost entirely by scenic mountains.
 To this day, the village has kept a certain boho French chic.
 In July, it becomes almost entirely French when it hosts Bastille Day festivities, one of the many events on the almost year-round calendar of wine, food and literary festivals.
 You will need a couple of days to truly explore this quaint town centre.

 Where to eat and make merry